Our Process

 Can I bring an attorney to mediation?

-Can I invole other professionals?
+Can I involve other professionals?

 Yes.
 We understand that every case is unique.
 Some cases my require only the assistance of only a mediator, while others may require the help of a family law attorney, private guardian ad litem (children's attorney), a financial professional, or other professionals.
 During the intake process, you and your mediator can explore which other types of professionals may be helpful to include.